curl/curl/docs/MANUAL.md

 ## Persistent Connections

-Specifying multiple files on a single command line will make curl transfer all of them, one after the other in the specified order.
+Specifying multiple files on a single command line makes curl transfer all of them, one after the other in the specified order.

-libcurl will attempt to use persistent connections for the transfers so that the second transfer to the same host can use the same connection that was already initiated and was left open in the previous transfer.
+libcurl attempts to use persistent connections for the transfers so that the second transfer to the same host can use the same connection that was already initiated and was left open in the previous transfer.
 This greatly decreases connection time for all but the first transfer and it makes a far better use of the network.

 Note that curl cannot use persistent connections for transfers that are used in subsequent curl invokes.
-Try to stuff as many URLs as possible on the same command line if they are using the same host, as that will make the transfers faster.
-If you use an HTTP proxy for file transfers, practically all transfers will be persistent.
+Try to stuff as many URLs as possible on the same command line if they are using the same host, as that makes the transfers faster.
+If you use an HTTP proxy for file transfers, practically all transfers are persistent.

 ## Multiple Transfers With A Single Command Line